mui/mui-x/docs/data/date-pickers/migration-lab/migration-lab.md

 #### Translation

 Props for translation have been either deprecated or removed in favor of a [global localization](/x/react-date-pickers/localization/) similar to the one used by the data grid.
-We already have nine translations provided by the community.
+We already have nine locales provided by the community.

 #### Use slot for `ActionBar`